-Successful completion of the SCANS; DECS; Graduate Outcomes at the semester four level; and RNSG 1412 Student Learning Outcomes will allow the student to graduate from the program.
+External learning experiences (clinical rotations) provide a workplace setting in which students apply content and strategies related to program theory and management of the workflow.
+Successful completion of the DECS; EPSLOs at the semester fourth level; Clinical Evaluation Tool objectives and Weekly Site Tool objectives will allow the student to graduate from the ADN Program.
 Upon successful completion of the program students will be eligible to apply to take the state board exam (NCLEX) for registered nurse licensure.